Consumed (band)

-Consumed is an English punk rock band formed in 1992 in the outskirts of Nottingham.
+Consumed is an English punk rock band formed in 1992 on the outskirts of Nottingham.
 It was signed to Fat Wreck Chords, then moved to BYO Records and Golf Records shortly before the release of the album Pistols at Dawn.
-The band toured the UK, Europe, Scandinavia, the U.S. and Canada and also appeared regularly at surf and skate festivals in the mid-to late-1990s.
+The band toured the UK, Europe, Scandinavia, the U.S., and Canada and also appeared regularly at surf and skate festivals in the mid-to late-1990s.

-The band's first incarnation was called Desecrator (formed in 1989) which played death metal and released one album in 1991, titled Subconscious Release.
+The band's first incarnation was called Desecrator (formed in 1989), which played death metal and released one album in 1991, titled Subconscious Release.

 The track "Heavy Metal Winner" was used in the 2000 video game Tony Hawk's Pro Skater 2 and in the HD version, Tony Hawk's Pro Skater HD, in 2012.
 It was added to the 2020 remake Tony Hawk's Pro Skater 1+2.
-It was also used in 2002 video game Totaled!.
+It was also used in the 2002 video game Totaled!.

 The band broke up in 2003 but reformed in 2015 and is currently active.
 Consumed released a video for the track "What Would Cliff Burton Do?" in May 2018.
-The band's EP, A Decade of No, was released in July 2018 by SBÄM records in Europe and Umlaut Records in the UK.
+The band's EP A Decade of No was released in July 2018 by SBÄM Records in Europe and Umlaut Records in the UK.